Zebra murders: Operation Zebra

 The murders caused widespread panic in San Francisco.
 The city suffered losses in revenue by a dramatic drop in tourist traffic; many hotel, nightclub, restaurant, and theater owners reported a decline in business.
 Streets were deserted at night, even in North Beach, a neighborhood with seven-night-a-week nightlife.

 A manhunt, dubbed "Operation Zebra" due to the "Z" police frequency used for communication, was launched immediately following the murders on January 28, 1974.

 Initial evidence related to the killings revealed a common pattern.
 In a hit-and-run shooting, the gunman would walk up to his victim, shoot the victim repeatedly at close range, and flee on foot.
 Another link among the shootings was the killers' preference for a .32 caliber pistol, based on the slugs recovered from the victims and the shell casings found at the crime scenes.

 A stop-and-search program was instituted on April 17, 1974, following the shooting of Nelson Shields.
 The next day, a grid of six police combat zones were set up in the city of San Francisco, and more than 150 officers were deployed into the area.
-Each officer carried a composite sketch of the suspect, prepared by Homicide Inspector Hobart Nelson, based on the descriptions given by the many witness he interviewed.
+Each officer carried a composite sketch of the suspect, prepared by Homicide Inspector Hobart Nelson, based on the descriptions given by the many witnesses he interviewed.
 During the searches, field interrogation cards were filled out when officers deemed further questioning necessary.
 Recorded on the cards were the individuals' names, ages, addresses, and drivers license and social security numbers.
 Those cards were turned over to homicide detectives, and ultimately kept on file at the Hall of Justice.

 Vocal and widespread criticism from the black community emerged immediately following the start of the program.
-Black Panther party leader, Bobby Seale, described the program as "vicious and racist."
-The general counsel for the American Civil Liberties Union, Paul Halvonik, stated that the measures taken by Alioto and police "are totally unprecedented in their scope and clearly indefensible in view of the Constitution."
+Black Panther party leader Bobby Seale described the program as "vicious and racist."
+The general counsel for the American Civil Liberties Union, Paul Halvonik, stated that the measures taken by Mayor Alioto and police "are totally unprecedented in their scope and clearly indefensible in view of the Constitution."
 The Officers For Justice group, led by Nation of Islam associate Jesse Byrd, described the policy as "racist and unproductive".